 LDAP provides a remote and local data access method that is standardized.
 It is thus possible to replace the LDAP implementation completely without affecting the external interface to the data.
-RDBMS systems provide local access standards, such as SQL, but remote interfaces are always proprietary.
+RDBMS systems mostly implement local access standards, such as SQL, but remote interfaces are always proprietary.

-LDAP systems can be operationally configured to replicate data to one or more applications without adding either code or changing the external access to that data.
+LDAP systems can be operationally configured to replicate data to one or more LDAP servers or applications without adding either code or changing the external access to that data.

-The above definition focuses exclusively on the standard nature of LDAP data access and does not consider the ratio of reads to writes which, as noted above, depends on the number of operational indices maintained.
-It does implicitly ignore the use of Directories for transaction processing - though even here there are signs that LDAP implementations are looking toward such capabilities.
+These characteristics focus exclusively on the standard nature of LDAP data access and do not consider the ratio of reads to writes which, as noted above, depend on the number of operational indices maintained.
+They implicitly discount the use of LDAP systems for transaction processing - though there are signs that some LDAP implementations are looking toward such capabilities.

 This section defines the essence of LDAP.
 If you understand this section and the various terms and relationships involved you understand LDAP.

-Data is represented in an LDAP enabled directory as a hierarchy of objects, each of which is called an entry.
-The resulting tree structure is called a Data Information Tree (DIT).
+Data is represented in an LDAP system as a hierarchy of objects, each of which is called an entry.
+The resulting tree structure is called a Directory Information Tree (DIT).
 The top of the tree is commonly called the root (a.k.a base or the suffix).